 Due to the popularity of the Homestay program, spaces may be limited.
 You should apply as early as possible for the best chance of receiving a placement.

 Length varies depending on the needs of the student and the host’s preferences.
-Currently, the minimum length of a homestay is four weeks for directly admitted students or one GE term for INTO OSU students.
+Currently, the minimum length of a homestay is one academic term or one 6-week session for INTO OSU General English students.
 Homestay assignments can be extended at the end of a reservation, if both the host and student agree to the extension and contact the Homestay Program in advance of the reservation end date.

 The purpose of students living with host families is to learn about American culture and to practice English.
 Please participate in family activities and conversations.
 If you need assistance understanding your homework, please ask your host family when the best time to receive their help is.
 Speaking clearly and slowly and writing things down may aid communication.